Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Implementation Details

 \subsection{Fine-tuning}

 We conducted supervised fine-tuning using collected gameplay data to adapt the LLM agent to game-specific reasoning and interactions with environments.

 \textbf{Training Configuration.} We fine-tune two models: Llama-3.2-1B and Llama-3.2-3B.
 Training is conducted using 4 NVIDIA A100 GPUs with 80GB of memory each.
 We use a learning rate of 1e-6, a per-device batch size of 4 with gradient accumulation steps set to 4, resulting in an effective batch size of 64.
 The models were trained for 1 epoch with 100 warm-up steps.
+Table~\ref{tab:gpu_hours} summarizes the GPU time taken for fine-tuning.

 \textbf{Data Statistics.} In total, we use 105,502 data points for fine-tuning.
 Only data points containing fewer than 4,096 tokens are used for training to ensure compatibility with model input length limitations.
 All data points from \textit{Pokémon} and 329 out of 9900 data points from \textit{Minecraft} are discarded due to length constraint.
 For the out-of-distribution (OOD) game generalization experiments, we exclude the games 2048 and Super Mario, resulting in 87,660 data points used.
 Apart from the number of data points, the training configuration remained identical.